How to Communicate in Austria

 To appreciate the art, I recommend walking along the river as far as you can.
 It goes along the metro line so you don’t feel like you’re stranded and heading to nowhere.

 These murals have been approved by the city, but of course, there also a few rebel designs floating around.

 I hope you enjoy your time in Vienna.
-Other, relatively near, cities that I greatly recommend are Prague, Krakow and Budapest.
+Other, relatively near, cities that I greatly recommend are Prague, Krakow, and Budapest.
+Follow me on Instagram @joyzcortez for updates on new posts!
 Remember to enjoy every moment of your trip, even when getting lost or tired, focus on the good things and BE PRESENT!